-- (a) No protest shall be accepted which is a direct challenge to Finish Judges' order-of-finish decisions. - (b) A protest against the conditions under which an event or race is to be conducted must be made verbally to the Chief Referee prior to the event or race.
-Before the start of the event or race, the Chief Referee or appointed technical official shall inform the competitors in that event or race of such a protest. - (c) A protest against a competitor or a team or against a decision of an official must be lodged verbally with the Chief Referee within 15 minutes of the posting of the result of the event or within 15 minutes of being notified verbally by the Chief Referee of the decision, whichever occurs first.
-Within 15 minutes of the submission of the verbal protest, a protest written in English shall be lodged with the Chief Referee.
+- A. No protest shall be accepted which is a direct challenge to Finish Judges order-of-finish decisions. - B. A protest against the conditions under which an event or race is to be conducted must be made verbally to the Chief Referee prior to the event or race.
+Before the start of the event or race, the Chief Referee or appointed technical official shall inform the competitors in that event or race of such a protest. - C. A protest against a competitor or a team or against a decision of an official must be lodged verbally with the Chief Referee within 15minutes of the posting of the result of the event or within 15minutes of being notified verbally by the Chief Referee of the decision, whichever occurs first.
+Within 15minutes of the submission of the verbal protest, a protest written in English on the ILS Protest/Appeal Form or other acceptable form shall be lodged with the Chief Referee.